 Join the Stop the Soot listserv for updates on the EV rebate program, grant opportunities, program changes, and other electric vehicle announcements.

-New Jersey’s draft Energy Master Plan strategizes to reduce emissions from the transportation sector by encouraging electric vehicle adoption, electrifying transportation systems, and leveraging technology to reduce emissions and miles travelled in an effort to achieve 100 percent clean energy by 2050.
-In New Jersey, emissions from cars and light-trucks account for about 30% of the total hydrocarbons and oxides of nitrogen emissions which contributes to the formation of ground-level ozone or "smog" during the summer months.
-You can help reduce air pollution, when you purchase a new vehicle.
-Make the drive green choice to improve our air quality.
+New Jersey’s Energy Master Plan outlines key strategies to reduce energy consumption and emissions from the transportation sector, including encouraging electric vehicle adoption, electrifying transportation systems, leveraging technology to reduce emissions and miles traveled, and prioritizing clean transportation options in underserved communities to reach the Murphy Administration’s goal of 100 percent clean energy by 2050.
+Transportation is the largest source of climate pollution in New Jersey, and emissions from cars and light-trucks account for about 30% of the state’s total hydrocarbons and oxides of nitrogen emissions which contributes to the formation of ground-level ozone or "smog" during the summer months.
+You can help reduce air pollution and shrink your carbon footprint when you purchase your next vehicle.
+Make the drive green choice.

 On December 18, 2018, nine states, including New Jersey, and the District of Columbia signed a policy statement agreeing the develop a low carbon transportation policy proposal that would cap and reduce carbon emissions from the combustion of transportation fuels.
 The policy proposal is expected by the end of 2019.